nebari-dev/nebari-docs/docs/docs/explanations/advanced-configuration.md

 domain: dojupyterhub.com
 ```

-- `project_name`: Determines the base name for all major infrastructure related resources on Nebari.
+- `project_name`: determines the base name for all major infrastructure related resources on Nebari.
 Should be compatible with the Cloud provider naming convention.
 See [Project Naming Conventions](/explanations/config-best-practices#naming-conventions) for more details.

-- `namespace` (Optional): Used in combination with `project_name` to label infrastructure related resources on Nebari and also determines the target [*namespace*](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/) used when deploying kubernetes resources.
+- `namespace` (Optional): used in combination with `project_name` to label infrastructure related resources on Nebari and also determines the target [*namespace*](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/) used when deploying kubernetes resources.
 Defaults to `dev`.
-- `provider`: Determines the cloud provider used to deploy infrastructure related resources on Nebari.
+- `provider`: determines the cloud provider used to deploy infrastructure related resources on Nebari.
 Possible values are:
   - `do` for DigitalOcean
   - `aws` for Amazon AWS
   - `gcp` for Google Could Provider